Foods for Fertility: 7 Nutrient-Rich Options to Boost Chances

 Why It Helps:

 Citrus fruits like oranges and grapefruits are excellent foods to promote ovulation because they are rich in vitamin C, which supports iron absorption and sperm health.
-Vitamin C protects sperm from DNA damage and improves immune function (Greco et al., 2005).
+Vitamin C protects sperm from DNA damage and improves immune function.

 How to Include: